Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

   ![Screenshot showing key vault assignment](./key_vault_rbac.png)

 - Now you will use the generated ARM template to validate the HCI cluster in Azure portal.
 Open File Explorer on _HCIBox-Client_ and navigate to the _C:\HCIBox_ folder.
-Right click on the folder and open in VSCode.
+Right-click on the folder and open it in VSCode.

 - Open and review the hci.json and hci.parameters.json files in VSCode.
 Verify that the parameters file looks correct without "staging" placeholder values.